John Vaughan (plant scientist): Teaching and research

-During the 1970s and 1980s, when botany was increasingly displaced by more fashionable subjects, Vaughan did much to sustain research and teaching of plant science in London University, including the use of plant anatomy for identifying ancient seed remains at the Institute of Archaeology.
-He was an excellent teacher, meticulous and lucid, and kindly, and much in demand as an examiner of doctoral theses.
+During the 1970s and 1980s, when botany was increasingly displaced by trendier subjects, Vaughan did much to sustain research and teaching of plant science in London University, including the use of plant anatomy for identifying ancient seed remains at the Institute of Archaeology.

 Much of Vaughan’s research was concerned with the genus Brassica, which includes many important crops, such as oilseed rape, cabbage, and mustard.
 Although very different in appearance, these crops are closely related and notoriously difficult to classify.
 In the 1960s Vaughan’s research team used the newly developed technique of electrophoresis to study the proteins of Brassica seeds, using similarities in their properties to clarify their taxonomic relationships.
 This pioneering interest in chemotaxonomy – the use of plant chemicals to study the classification of plants – led Vaughan to edit several books, including Seed Proteins and The Biology and Chemistry of the Cruciferae.
 These studies of seed composition were combined with work on seed structure, particularly of oilseeds.
 This led to the publication in 1970 of The Structure and Utilization of Oil Seeds, still the standard work on the subject.

 Retirement

-After his retirement in 1991, Vaughan’s penchant for teaching and for multi-disciplinary work found a natural outlet in two books written for both popular and scientific audiences, the New Oxford Book of Food Plants (1997, with Catherine Geissler), and the Oxford Book of Health Foods (2003, with Pat Judd).
+After his retirement in 1991, Vaughan’s penchant for teaching and for multi-disciplinary work found a natural outlet in two books written for both mainstream and scientific audiences, the New Oxford Book of Food Plants (1997, with Catherine Geissler), and the Oxford Book of Health Foods (2003, with Pat Judd).
 The research for these was carried out in the library of the Royal Botanic Gardens, Kew, not far from his home in Petersham.
-As well as providing a congenial home from home, Kew provided many of the plants painted specially for the New Oxford Book of Food Plants, and was the source of the historic illustrations used for the Oxford Book of Health Foods.
+Kew provided many of the plants painted specially for the New Oxford Book of Food Plants, and was the source of the historic illustrations used for the Oxford Book of Health Foods.
 These books achieved a rare synthesis of up-to-date and accessible scientific content, combined with beautiful illustrations of plants.
-As awareness increases of the role of plant foods in health, these books are timely works which have established themselves as standard texts.
+As awareness increases of the role of plant foods in health, these books have established themselves as standard texts.

 He died in Petersham, Surrey, on 17 May 2005.